pgilad/gulp-colorguard/readme.md

 ### logOk

 Be verbose and log files that have no collisions.
-Off be default.
+Off by default.

 **Type**: `Boolean`